torvalds/linux/Documentation/hwmon/coretemp.rst

 which depends on the CPU model.
 See table below.
 At this temperature, protection mechanism will perform actions to forcibly cool down the processor.
 Alarm may be raised, if the temperature grows enough (more than TjMax) to trigger the Out-Of-Spec bit.
-Following table summarizes the exported sysfs files:
+The following table summarizes the exported sysfs files:

-All Sysfs entries are named with their core_id (represented here by 'X').
+All sysfs entries are named with their core_id (represented here by 'X').

 ================= ========================================================
 tempX_input	  Core temperature (in millidegrees Celsius).